 Pre-Event Preparation Call

-Sponsors/exhibitors are required to have at least one prep call with the digital exhibition coordinator Nate in order to answer any questions you may have about your online exhibition, lead generation, etc.
+Sponsors and exhibitors are required to have at least one prep call with Sponsorship/Exhibition Lead Michael Gonzalez before the event to answer any questions re exhibiting online, generating leads, etc.

 Sponsor / Exhibitor Training Webinar

-Technical Requirements: A general breakdown of what you should have in place to participate in the live conference.
+What should you have in place to participate in the online conference?

 Microphone (for audio/video chats)

 Camera or webcam (for video chats)